opnfv/barometer/docs/release/userguide/feature.userguide.rst

 * *dpdkevents plugin*:  A read plugin that retrieves DPDK link status and DPDK forwarding cores liveliness status (DPDK Keep Alive).

+* *dpdk_telemetry plugin*:  A read plugin to collect dpdk interface stats and application or global stats from dpdk telemetry library.
+Both 'dpdkstat' and 'dpdk_telemetry' plugins provides dpdk NIC Stats, but only 'dpdk_telemetry' provides the DPDK Application stats.
+So in other words, 'dpdk_telemetry' is an advanced version of dpdkstat.
+This plugin don't deal with dpdk events.
+  So not in related with 'dpdkevents' plugin.
+The mimimum dpdk version required to use this plugin is 19.08.

 * `gnocchi plugin`_: A write plugin that pushes the retrieved stats to Gnocchi.
 It's capable of pushing any stats read through collectd to Gnocchi, not just the DPDK stats.